 The Feminist Border Arts Film Festival celebrates the power of cinema as a creative tool to grapple with urgent social issues and to revolutionize questions of representation.
 The festival features short films by U.S. and international filmmakers (student, independent, and professional) that emphasize artistic vision in telling their stories.
-Live-action narrative, documentary, and animation shorts are highlighted.
+Live-action narrative, documentary, film essay, and animation (15 min. and under) are highlighted.

 #FBAFF18: Because inclusive filmmaking is revolutionary art